 - Azure Stack (Preview) - AKS-Engine clusters hosted on Azure Stack

 - Non-Azure (Preview) - Kubernetes clusters hosted on-premises

-- All - View all the Kubernetes clusters hosted in Azure, Azure Stack, and on-premises environments that are onboarded to Azure Monitor for containers
+- All - View all the Kubernetes clusters hosted in Azure, Azure Stack, and on-premises environments that are onboarded to Container insights

 To view clusters from a specific environment, select it from the Environments pill on the top-left corner of the page.

 On the Monitored clusters tab, you learn the following: